Here’s where to go for all your academic needs.

 The Emory & Henry Mercantile is where students can purchase all textbooks, school supplies, and art supplies needed for classes, as well as grocery and housewares.
 The Mercantile also carries a large line of Emory & Henry College apparel and gift items.

 Need help choosing a major?
 Updating a resume?
 Finding a job?
 Setting up an internship?
 Visit The van Vlissingen Center for Career and Professional Development where our career services experts offer one-on-one counseling, workshops addressing every step of a student’s post-graduation plans, career fairs, on-campus recruiting, and a wide range of print and electronic resources.

 Kelly Library is the hub of intellectual activity at Emory & Henry College.
 Here you will find places to study, work with others, or use a computer.
-Additionally, the library personnel work with faculty and students to develop research skills and to provide a wide range of support services that enhance the teaching and learning experience.
-The lower level of the Library houses the Information Technology Services.
+Additionally, the library personnel works with faculty and students to develop research skills and to provide a wide range of support services that enhance the teaching and learning experience.
+The lower level of Kelly Library houses the Information Technology Services.

 Each year, the college features nearly 100 concerts, lectures, theatre and dance performances, films, exhibits, and poetry readings that help to complete your academic experience.
 The vast majority of these Lyceum events are part of the college’s popular Lyceum program, and many are held at our McGlothlin Center for the Arts.
 In addition, we host a literary festival and several endowed lecture series.

 Staffed by skilled and caring professionals, the Paul Adrian Powell III Resource Center (“the PRC”) provides a variety of support to students, at no charge, including 1) academic support to help you deal with the challenges of your coursework such as academic counseling, upperclass mentoring, disability services, skill development workshops, and peer tutoring; and 2) counseling services to help you with personal struggles that often accompany change and challenges.